 Never mind philosophical questions like, “If an SEO optimizes a site and nobody pays him, is he still on SEO?” – And we’re not talking about the age-old argument about reading vs. doing.
-We’re talking about personality traits… some might call them personality issues, disorders, etc – that can be categorized into several sections.
+Personality traits… some call them personality issues, disorders, etc – that are categorized into sections.

 Follow us, if you will, into the minds of our fellow optimizers, and learn about…